lyubomir-bozhinov/PixCrunch/README.md

 PixCrunch is a Progressive Web App (PWA) designed from the ground up to give you powerful image compression tools directly in your browser, with an absolute commitment to your privacy.
 Say goodbye to slow uploads, compromised data, and intrusive analytics.
 Install it once, use it everywhere, and enjoy a seamless experience tailored to your device, whether it's a smartphone, tablet, or desktop.

-> **Acknowledgment:** PixCrunch is a fork of [Squoosh](https://squoosh.app), enhanced with additional features and optimizations focused on privacy, performance, and user experience.
+> **Acknowledgment:** PixCrunch is a fork and rebrand of [Squoosh](https://squoosh.app), enhanced with additional features and optimizations focused on privacy, performance, and user experience.

 ---